World Religion Day

 “In happiness and suffering, in joy and grief, one should regard all creatures as one regards oneself, and let us, therefore, refrain from inflicting upon others such injury as would appear undesirable to us, if inflicted upon ourselves.”

 Uttaradhyayana Sutra, volume XLV

-“The well-being of mankind, its peace and security, are unattainable unless and until its unity is firmly established.”
+“The well-being of humanity, its peace and security, are unattainable unless it firmly establishes its unity.”